The relationships between coastal and marine ecosystems and human activity make for fascinating study.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.
 Find out more about our approach to teaching and learning.

 The external placement was a highly enjoyable and unique aspect to this course and definitely a personal highlight of the degree.Alice, 2014/2015

-You will be responsibile for the living and travel costs associated with your placement.
-However you will not be responsible for the research costs for this.
+You will be responsible for the living and travel costs associated with your placement.
+However, you should not be responsible for the research costs for this.

 UK/EU or international fees?
 The level of fee that you will be asked to pay depends on whether you're classed as a UK/EU or international student.

 Discover your funding options to help with tuition fees and living costs.

 If you've successfully completed an undergraduate degree at York you could be eligible for a 10% Masters fee discount.

 You can use our living costs guide to help plan your budget.
 It covers accommodation costs and estimated social costs.

 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.
 Find out more about our approach to teaching and learning.